eitansuez/istio-troubleshoot/docs/data-plane.md

 In this exploration, we investigate issues with the data plane:  everything is configured correctly, but some traffic flow isn't functioning, and we need to find out why.

-We have ingress configured for the bookinfo application, routing requests to the `productpage` destination.
+Ingress is configured for the `bookinfo` application, routing requests to the `productpage` destination.

 Assuming the local cluster deployed with k3d in [setup](setup.md#kubernetes), the ingress gateway is reachable on localhost, port 80: